-Say what you like about Arnold Schwarzenegger, the man is Hollywood royalty.
-His acting skills might not be great, but he is, or at least was, one of the highest paid movie stars of all time.
-An icon of the cinema.
+Despite the less-than-impressive box office haul for his latest film, Arnold Schwarzenegger is still Hollywood royalty.
+He may not have been able to act, but he is, or at least was, one of the highest paid movie stars of all time.

 [Related story: Arnie comeback The Last Stand flops in the US]

-It was bloody hard work though for the Austrian Oak to get to the promised land of ‘Terminator’ and, umm ‘Jingle all the Way’, as he admitted himself: “It was very difficult for me in the beginning – I was told by agents and casting people that my body was 'too weird', that I had a funny accent, and that my name was too long.
+It was bloody hard work getting to the promised land of ‘Terminator’ and, umm ‘Jingle all the Way’ though, as the Austrian Oak admitted: “It was very difficult for me in the beginning – I was told by agents and casting people that my body was 'too weird', that I had a funny accent, and that my name was too long.
 You name it, and they told me I had to change it.
 Basically, everywhere I turned, I was told that I had no chance."